addinall/C3I/README.md

 ![alt text](c3i.png "Sample mapping page")

+Satellie communication systems and tracking have always been an interest of mine.
+Some exiting stuff going on in the world.

+> ORBCOMM Inc. (Nasdaq:ORBC) is a global provider of Machine-to-Machine (M2M) communication solutions
+> and a commercial satellite network dedicated to M2M.
+ORBCOMM’s unique combination of global satellite,
+> cellular and dual-mode network connectivity, hardware, web reporting applications, and software is the
+> M2M industry’s most complete service offering.
+Our solutions are designed to remotely track, monitor, and
+> control fixed and mobile assets in core vertical markets including transportation & distribution,
+> heavy equipment, industrial fixed assets, oil & gas, maritime, mining and government.
+In addition,
+> ORBCOMM provides Automatic Identification System (AIS) data services for vessel tracking to improve
+> maritime safety to government and commercial customers worldwide.

+> With nearly 20 years of innovation and expertise in M2M, ORBCOMM has more than 1.6 million
+> subscribers with a diverse customer base including premier OEMs such as Caterpillar Inc., Doosan
+> Infracore America, Hitachi Construction Machinery Co., Ltd., John Deere, Komatsu Ltd., and Volvo
+> Construction Equipment, as well as end-to-end solutions customers such as C&S Wholesale,
+> Canadian National Railways, CR England, Hub Group, KLLM Transport Services, Marten Transport,
+> Swift Transportation, Target, Tropicana, Tyson Foods, Walmart and Werner Enterprises.

+Not a bad space to be in.

+> Genscape is a global provider of real-time data and intelligence for commodity and energy markets,
+> driven to improve market transparency and efficiency.
+With thousands of patented monitors strategically
+> deployed worldwide, Genscape is unique in its ability to collect and report proprietary market
+> fundamentals in real-time or near real-time.
+Genscape delivers innovative solutions across a number of
+> asset classes including: Oil, Power, Natural Gas and LNG, Agriculture, Petrochemical and NGLs,
+> Maritime, and Renewables.
+Genscape clients often gain important insights, improve risk management,
+> or increase operational efficiency.

+This is my play on using the latest technologies to provide a flexible, robust and pleasing UI(X), APIs and RESTFul transaction servers.

 - A development stack proposed for C3I that include web sockets, RxJS , React, jQuery 2.x, AJaJ, Bootstrap.